 For the throw to form the shape of the seat, back and front, you’ll need to measure the height from floor to seat, the depth of the seat and the height of the back, then add them together and add another 50cm to keep it in place.

 That’s the width covered.
 For the length (arm to arm) dimension, you’ve got options.
 You could simply measure the width of the seat and have the throw lying between the arms.
-This can work on harder pillows, but if they are more plump, the throw won’t stay in place when you sit on it.
+This can work on harder cushions, but if they are more plump, the throw won’t stay in place when you sit on it.
 If you want to cover the whole piece of furniture, you’re going to need a very large throw, about 4m in width for an average sofa, and perhaps up to 5m for a particularly wide one.

 Don’t forget you’ll need a longer width if your sofa has high arms, too.
 Alternatively, you could forget about the dimensions and just have a throw draping over one arm, ready to be used as a blanket or extra cushioning as needed.